TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. exception:: SSLCertVerificationError

-   A subclass of :exc:`SSLError` raised when certificate validation has failed.
+   A subkundi of :exc:`SSLError` raised when certificate validation has failed.

    .. versionadded:: 3.7